np2048/Trots/crypto/pass.md

 You can get the KEY_ID as described in [gpg trot](gpg.md#list)

+## Dedicated keys for certain subdirectories

+You can assign a separate key to a directory inside of your *.password_store*:

+    $ pass init -p SUBDIRECTORY KEY_ID

 ## Add a password

 You can organize your password files in a common directory structure: